 Karen Knapp, BSN, RN, CNOR, CRNFA

-Karen M. Knapp has 35 years of OR experience, a BSN, 21 years as a CRNFA, and 10 years as a travel nurse/consultant working in settings such as ASCs, critical access, and large acute care hospitals.
+Karen M. Knapp has 39 years of OR experience, a BSN, 25 years as a CRNFA, and 14 years as a travel nurse/consultant working in settings such as ASCs, critical access, and large acute care hospitals.
 She has experience in orthopedics, spine, neuro, vascular, general, and endoscopy.
-Karen also has experience as a Clinical Implementation Specialist assisting with implementing Medhost EMR Systems in healthcare settings; active from Discovery to Go-Lives.
+Karen is currently employed by Trinity Health Muskegon, MI on the open-heart team.
+She also has experience as a Clinical Implementation Specialist assisting with implementing Medhost EMR Systems in healthcare settings; active from Discovery to Go-Lives.
 She remains very active nationally with AORN as well as her current work with NASC in promoting RNFA certification.
 She is passionate, motivated, innovative, goal-directed, and member-focused.
-Her achievements include 2018-2019 AORN Nominating Committee Chair (2017-2019 committee); 2013-2015 AORN Board of Directors; Certificate of Mastery in Surgical Services Management; Membership on Michigan’s Nurse Action Coalition; Chair of the AORN RNFA Specialty Assembly; Education including multiple presentations to staff, AORN Chapters and sessions at AORN Conference and Expo.
+Her achievements include 2018-2019 AORN Nominating Committee Chair (2017-2019 committee); 2013-2015 AORN Board of Directors; Certificate of Mastery in Surgical Services Management; Chair of the AORN RNFA Specialty Assembly; Education including multiple presentations to staff, AORN Chapters and sessions at AORN Conference and Expo.

 Heather Kooiker MSN, RN, CNL, CNOR, CRNFA